 In countries where bird flu occurs:

-- Avoid contact with birds and poultry, even if they are dead.
+- Avoid contact with birds and poultry, even dead.

 - Avoid markets where birds are traded.